Qualifications To Become a Police Patrol Officer

 To be eligible to take part in the examination process for police patrol officer, you must possess the following qualifications:

-- Every applicant for original examination for the uniformed police, in addition to all other applicable requirements of these rules, must, at the time of such examination, be not less than twenty (20) years of age or over thirty-five (35) years of age; provided, however, that in cases where an applicant has had special training or experience in police related work, the Commission may, at its discretion, accept applicants thirty-six (36) years of age or older with one (1) year of increased age allowed for each year of training or experience.
+- At the time of the physical fitness test, applicant must not be less than twenty-one (21) years of age or over thirty-five (35) years of age; provided, however, that in cases where an applicant has had special training or experience in police related work, the Commission may, at its discretion, accept applicants thirty-six (36) years of age or older with one (1) year of increased age allowed for each year of actual service.
 The maximum of such age allowance shall be four (4) years.
-No applicant shall be appointed to the uniformed police until the age of twenty-one (21) years.
+No applicant shall be appointed to the uniformed police until he or she has attained the age of twenty-one (21) years.

-- No felony convictions or any disqualifying misdemeanor convictions identified by the Illinois Law Enforcement Training and Standards Board.
+- Applicant must have no felony convictions or any disqualifying misdemeanor convictions identified by the Illinois Law Enforcement Training and Standards Board.

 - Applicant may not be prohibited by any court action and/or state or federal statute from carrying a firearm.